Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Decision-Theoretic Background to SASV

 \section{Decision-Theoretic Background to SASV}

-Spoofing-robust speaker verification (SASV) combines the tasks of speaker \cite{reynolds1995} and spoofing \cite{wu2015} detection to facilitate user authentication under scenarios where spoofing is anticipated to take place.
+SASV combines the tasks of speaker \cite{reynolds1995} and spoofing \cite{wu2015} detection to facilitate user authentication under scenarios where spoofing is anticipated to take place.
 Following \cite{wang24l_interspeech}, we cast SASV under principled, decision-theoretic formulation, beginning from the standalone tasks of speaker and spoofing detection.